 Our HR Reserve Corps volunteers utilize the Human Capital Hub framework to help social enterprises design and implement the human capital management practices need to achieve sustainable growth, reach greater numbers of the world’s poor, and better serve their needs.

 Grameen Foundation Fellowships are a unique opportunity for talented business and technology professionals to work with some of the brightest minds in global development and social innovation on projects that make a difference in the lives of the poor.
 These 12-month field-based assignments offer significant in-depth and hands-on experience in the social sector.
 All fellows receive monthly stipends, group orientation, and ongoing professional development training.
 Learn more.

 A Grameen Foundation internship provides students and recent graduates an opportunity to gain new skills, learn more about our work, and strengthen Grameen Foundation’s ability to carry out our mission to help the poor create a world without poverty.
 We offer a wide range of internship positions, each tailored to align student’s talents and interests with the needs of our teams.

 Grameen Foundation Internships have three terms: Spring (January-May), Summer (June-August), and Fall (September-December).
 Applications for the internship open approximately two months before the term starts.
-To be alerted when the application opens, please fill out this form.

 When he graduated with his master’s degree in Accounting Science, Calvin Liou seemed set to launch his career in investment banking and finance.
 He had carefully laid the foundation through summer internships and temporary employment with various prestigious investment banks.
 And now, Goldman Sachs had offered him a position in Hong Kong.
 Fortunately for Grameen Foundation,...
 Read More